Wrecked cruise ship Costa Concordia raised off Italian rocks

 CAPTAIN ON TRIAL

-The successful salvage was a contrast to the accident, a catalogue of mishap and misjudgment over which Concordia's captain, Francesco Schettino, faces multiple criminal charges including manslaughter.
+The successful salvage was a contrast to the accident, a catalogue of mishap and misjudgement over which Concordia's captain, Francesco Schettino, faces multiple criminal charges including manslaughter.

 Schettino, accused of causing the accident and abandoning ship, was widely seen as a symbol of all that was wrong with Italy, unsure of itself after years of recession and political scandal.